AMANDA BRETT WATERCOLOUR ARTIST

 Students often struggle to understand what their painting is about.

 This understanding is key because it's all wrapped up in your story and what you want to say.
-It follows that students often feel they have little of import to say therefore this is irrelevant to them.
+It follows that students often feel they have little of import to say therefore their painting is irrelevant.

 Your story is important because it will help you design a work that you are passionate about and will help you to focus on the important elements that attracted you in the first place.
 Thereby helping you avoid over-stating support and background elements.